Organ awards

 Choral awards

-Academic Clerkships (known elsewhere as choral scholarships) at Exeter College are exciting and interesting opportunities to perform some of the world’s best choral music to a very high standard.
-Alongside a small stipend, the College provides all members of the choir with a free dinner after every sung service, as well as opportunities to earn extra money through weddings and special performances.
-All choristers are offered weekly singing lessons with the singing teacher, Carris Jones.
-Carris is the first female lay vicar at St Paul’s Cathedral in London and sings with various choirs such as Stile Antico and Tenebrae.
+The Choir is a close-knit, supportive community of musicians.
+At Exeter College the Choral Awards are exciting and interesting opportunities to perform some of the world’s best choral music to a very high standard.
+There Alongside a small stipend, the College provides all members of the choir with a free dinner after every sung service, as well as opportunities to earn extra money through weddings and special performances.
+All choristers are offered weekly singing lessons with the singing teacher, Felicity Hamilton.

 The choir is not only a musical ensemble but is also underpinned by a very broad social dynamic comprising graduates and undergraduates from across Oxford, and beyond.
 Choral Trials for Academical Clerks take place in September, when candidates will be asked to perform a short piece and take a sight-reading test.
 The Chaplain and Organ Scholars are always happy to be contacted by prospective students to answer questions or arrange visits.
 There are also opportunities for school choirs to sing Evensong in the Chapel.
 Please do get in touch with the Chaplain if you would like more information.